This Website uses Cookies

 • The Request for Proposal (RFP) will involve a two-stage process to help minimize work for both principal investigators (PIs) and TBD.

 • Applicants can seek funding for up to three consecutive years with funding of up to a total of US$900,000.
 This sum includes a maximum amount of 15% overhead.
+TBD reserves the right to reduce the request amount based on budgetary constraints or insufficient budget justification.

 • To help applicants throughout the process, we will host webinars at key stages.
 Webinars will be recorded to accommodate applicants from different time zones.

-• Sep 24, 2024: LOI opens.
+• Sep 2, 2025: LOI opens.

-• Oct 28, 2024 (2359 PDT): LOI closes.
+• Oct 7, 2025 (2359 PDT): LOI closes.

-• Dec 20, 2024: Selected LOIs are chosen.
+• Dec 22, 2025: Selected LOIs are chosen.

-• Jan 7, 2025 (0800 PST): Full Application Guidance Webinar.
+• Jan 6, 2026 (0800 PST): Save the date for Full Application Guidance Webinar.

-• Feb 13, 2025 (0800 PST): Full Application Guidance Webinar.
+• Feb 9, 2026 (0800 PST): Save the date for Full Application Guidance Webinar.

-• Feb 28, 2025 (2359 PST): Deadline for submitting Full Proposals.
+• Mar 2, 2026 (2359 PST): Deadline for submitting Full Proposals.

-• July, 2025: Funding decision announced.
+• July, 2026: Funding decision announced.

 Proposal Process

-• This RFP will involve a two stage process.
+• This RFP will involve a two-stage process.
 The first stage of the LOI form is open to anyone with the required credentials and institutional affiliation.
 We will review the LOI forms using our internal team and an expert panel.
 We will then shortlist the applicants who submitted the strongest LOIs to complete a full proposal.

-• Based on the reviews from the second stage, we will rank proposals and select the awardees through a partially randomized process.
+• During the second stage, invited applicants will complete a full proposal, which will be reviewed internally and externally.
+Based on the reviews from the second stage, we will rank proposals and select the awardees through a panel-assisted process.

 Detailed RFP Criteria